xoriors/rencfs/.github/ISSUE_TEMPLATE/bug_report.md

 4. See error

 **Actual behavior**
-A clear and concise description of what you exaclty is happening.
+A clear and concise description of what your experience is happening.

 **Expected behavior**
 A clear and concise description of what you expected to happen.